binary-manu/static-cross-openssh/README.md

 [![binary-manu](https://circleci.com/gh/binary-manu/static-cross-openssh/tree/master.svg?style=shield)](https://app.circleci.com/pipelines/github/binary-manu/static-cross-openssh?branch=master)
 _Click here to grab prebuilt binaries from CircleCI artifacts_

+_Warning: if you already used this project, please skim through the docs again, as a new major rewrite is out and some things work differently._

 This project means to be an easy way to rapidly build cross-compiled, static executables for the openssh tools.
 They can then be used to get ssh access on devices such as embedded Linux